jakemcc/jakemccrary.com/source/_posts/2016-03-13-reflecting-on-reading-in-2015.markdown

 ### 2016 Goals ###

 In 2016 I'm planning on reading one or two biographies.
-That isn't a genre I've really dipped into in the past.
-This should be an easy goal to hit.
-If you have any recommendations please leave a comment.
+That isn't a genre I typically read.
+It should be a pretty easy goal to hit.
+If you have any recommendations please leave them in a comment.